 5. A Guide to Collecting Picasso’s Prints, by yours truly (click the “Collecting Guide” link on the right)

 6. Picasso: The Last Years, 1963-1973, by Gert Schiff.
-Though John Richardson’s essay in the Gagosian catalogue is wonderful, I think very highly of Schiff’s essay on Late Picasso, which he penned in the early ‘eighties, long before Late Picasso was fashionable, much less understood by most of us.
+Though John Richardson’s essay in the Gagosian catalogue is wonderful, I think very highly of Schiff’s essay on Late Picasso, which he penned in the early ‘eighties, long before Late Picasso became fashionable.